olasitarska/coc-handbook/response/intial_writeup.md

     - document if you send any e-mails or ask any third parties for input and why,
 * describe any decisions about further actions:
     - does the situation will be reported to anyone?
     - does the conference organizers or Code of Conduct team need to do anything?
-Example actions we had to take are: removing slide(s) or whole talk from later publications/recordings, asking to remoe inappropriate tweets, reporting to DSF, etc..
-* if the offender is causing problems during the Code of Conduct process make sure to document it, too.
-Copy e-mails, make tweet's screeenshot when applicable.
+* if the offender is causing problems during the Code of Conduct process make sure to document it too.
+Copy e-mails or make screenshots whenever applicable.